Avoid Seasonal Spikes

 {{ town-name }}

-Your usage impacts both supply and delivery charges.
+Your monthly electric usage impacts both supply and delivery.
 Using less energy can help lower your bill.

 The delivery charge of your bill is made up of three main categories:

-This is our core business – safely and reliably delivering power to your home or business.
+This is our core business – safely and reliably delivering power to your home.
 Beyond delivering the power to you, this service includes the cost of skilled employees that operate and maintain the local system of poles and wires and provide customer service.
 It also includes the cost of improvements to make the electric grid more resilient and reliable.

 Unlike a flat charge for the delivery of a package, the delivery charges on your energy bill are driven by how much energy you use and can vary from month to month.